rotationalio/rotational.io/content/en/blog/2021-06-01-secrets-manager-with-go.md

 projects/projectID/secrets/exampleSecret
 ```

 Rather than storing encrypted payload data on the secret itself, Secret Manager exposes `versions` that store the actual secret data.
-When retrieving payloads, you retrieve them from the version, which is immutable.
-E.g.
+When retrieving payloads, you retrieve them from the version, which is immutable, e.g.

 ```bash
 projects/projectID/secrets/exampleSecret/versions/2